rsms/inter/README.md

 - Rasterized at 22px: 1px = 128 units
 - Rasterized at 44px: 1px =  64 units

-There's a Figma workspace for glyphs, with configured metrics: ["Interface glyphs"](https://www.figma.com/file/RtScFU5NETY3j9E0yOmnW4gv/Interface-glyphs)
+There's a Figma workspace for glyphs, with configured metrics: ["Inter UI glyphs"](https://www.figma.com/file/RtScFU5NETY3j9E0yOmnW4gv/)

 ## See also